mathoudebine/wdmycloud-wiki/README.md

 /usr/sbin/smartctl /dev/sda --test=short
 ```

 * The Extended self test performs the above and it has a complete surface scan which reveals the problematic areas (if any) and forces the bad sector reallocation.
-It is recommended to periodically use this test to verify the disk health - especially on a hard disk with less than 100% health. **NOTE : this test takes several hours !**
+It is recommended to periodically use this test to verify the disk health - especially on a hard disk with less than 100% health. **NOTE : this test takes several hours !** To follow the progression of this test you can use the `/usr/sbin/smartctl /dev/sda -a` command, search the output for the table `SMART Self-test log structure revision number 1`
 ```bash
 /usr/sbin/smartctl /dev/sda --test=long
 ```